Terms and Conditions

 (c) your address falls within the Service Availability Area.

-5.6 You acknowledge that it is technically impracticable to provide a fault free Service and SAQnet cannot undertake to do so.
-SAQnet shall provide a Helpdesk Facility to enable faults to be reported and resolved.
+5.6 You acknowledge that it is technically impracticable to provide a fault free Service and SAQ cannot undertake to do so.
+SAQ shall provide a Helpdesk Facility to enable faults to be reported and resolved.

 5.7 Except as may be expressly stated in these terms and conditions, all warranties and conditions, whether express or implied by statute, common law or otherwise (including but not limited to satisfactory quality and fitness for purpose) are hereby excluded to the fullest extent permitted by law.

-5.8 SAQnet shall endeavour to provide the Service to you at the Access Option rate selected by you.
-You acknowledge that due to contention on both the BT network and SAQnet’s access link and it’s network, the speed of access may be reduced or variable at certain times of the day.
+5.8 SAQ shall endeavour to provide the Service to you at the Access Option rate selected by you.
+You acknowledge that due to contention on both the suppliers network and SAQ access link and it’s network, the speed of access may be reduced or variable at certain times of the day.

 - Q?6.
 YOUR OBLIGATIONS TO US

-6.1 You acknowledge that the SAQ BT Equipment remains the property of SAQ BT at all times.
+6.1 You acknowledge that the SAQ Equipment remains the property of SAQ at all times.

 6.2 To allow the installation and use of the necessary Equipment at your Premises, you will at your own expense: